yuling-yin/yuling-yin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Version Control Theory, GitHub University, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Geophysics, Southern University of Science and Technology, 2025
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Water Conservancy and Hydropower Engineering, North China University of Water Resources and Electric Power, 2022

 Work experience
 ======